slviajero/tinybasic/examples/00tutorial/README.md

 sort.bas: use of the memory array @(), conditional expression IF GOTO

 tictac.bas: GOSUB RETURN subroutines, % as a modulo operator

+eeprom.bas: use of the EEPROM array @E() and the size of the EEPROM @E

+memory.bas: use of SIZE and HIMEM, PEEK and POKE, memory as signed char bytes